 WordPress.org becomes the "operating system of the Internet

-Driven by the community is WordPress constantly evolving.
-Already 2005(!) have been implemented alongside numerous improvements such as the "what-you-see-is-what-you-get" (WYSIWYG) Editor and design templates(themes) also sites and Custom Post Types introduced.
-The times where there was WordPress only a blog system are therefore already over for 13 years.
+Driven by the community, WordPress is constantly evolving.
+Already in 2005(!), besides numerous improvements like the "what you see is what you get" (WYSIWYG) editor and design templates(themes), pages and custom post types were introduced.
+The times where WordPress was just a blog system are therefore already over since 2005.

-WordPress.org and its free "App Store"
+WordPress.org and its free "App Store

 Just like with the iPhone and its apps, this enabled an immense development of the system.
 Mostly there is a free version of one plugins that can be used with additional functions for which a fee is charged.